Create and run a job that uses GPUs

 The fields required for a job to specify a GPU machine type vary based on the categories in the following table:

-GPU machine types and job requirements
+GPU machine types and their job requirements

 GPUs for accelerator-optimized VMs: VMs with a machine type from the accelerator-optimized machine family have a specific type and number of these GPUs automatically attached.